Andrea Angiolino

+Andrea Angiolino (born April 27, 1966, in Rome, Italy) is an Italian game designer.

+Career

+Journalist

+He is a professional journalist.
+He started with a column about role-playing games on the Italian monthly magazine Pergioco in September 1982, together with Gregory Alegi, and then worked for many national newspaper and magazines, radio broadcasts and Internet sites.

+Game designer

-Andrea Angiolino (born April 27, 1966, in Rome, Italy) is a game designer.
-Among his last boardgames, Dragon Ball - Alla ricerca delle sette sfere (Nexus Editrice 1998), Ulysses (Winning Moves 2001), Wings of War (Nexus Editrice 2004, then NG International, now published as Wings of Glory by Ares Games), Battlestar Galactica: Starship Battles (Ares Games 2018), Isla Dorada (FunForge 2010, English edition by Fantasy Flight Games), and the card game Obscura Tempora (Rose & Poison 2005).
-He wrote several role-playing games: among them Orlando Furioso, written with Gianluca Meluzzi, published by the City Council of Rome to be distributed in schools and public libraries.
-He also created games for radio and TV, magazines, training, advertising, festivals and shows.
+Among his last boardgames, Dragon Ball – Alla ricerca delle sette sfere (Nexus Editrice 1998), Ulysses (Winning Moves 2001), Wings of War (later Wings of Glory), Battlestar Galactica: Starship Battles (Ares Games 2018), Isla Dorada (FunForge 2010, English edition by Fantasy Flight Games), and the card game Obscura Tempora (Rose & Poison 2005).
+His role-playing games include Orlando Furioso, written with Gianluca Meluzzi, published by the City Council of Rome to be distributed in schools and public libraries.
+He created games for radio and TV, magazines, training, advertising, festivals and shows.

-He is a professional journalist specialized in games: he started with a column about role-playing games on the Italian monthly magazine Pergioco in September 1982, together with Gregory Alegi, and then worked for many national newspaper and magazines, radio broadcasts and Internet sites.
+Author

-He wrote more than 20 books, some of which translated into several languages, and created several game CD-Roms.
+He wrote more than 20 books, some translated into several languages.
 His main work is a "Games Dictionary" (Dizionario del Gioco, with Beniamino Sidoti, Zanichelli 2010) with more than 6500 entries and nearly 1200 pages.

-He has been the first Italian author to publish a choose-your-own-story gamebook, "In Cerca di fortuna" (Ripostes 1987) and the first to publish one for kids who can not read: "Il Mischiastorie - Osvaldo e i cacciatori" (Lapis 2005, illustrated by Valeria De Caterini).
+He was the first Italian author to publish a choose-your-own-story gamebook, In Cerca di fortuna and the first to publish one for kids who can not read: Il Mischiastorie – Osvaldo e i cacciatori.

-He also published a few fantasy short stories and an encyclopaedia of the fantastic world of Warhammer, described as if it were real (Hobby & Work, Games Workshop & Nexus Editrice 1996).
+He published fantasy short stories and an encyclopaedia of the fantastic world of Warhammer.

 He published two manuals about the use in schools and libraries of gamebooks and role-playing games, and he also gives lessons to teachers and librarians about the use of games in general.

+Recognition

 In 1999 the Italian Ministry for Public Teaching named him "Expert Game Inventor".
 In November 2004, he received the first Special Best of Show for Distinguished Achievements from the Lucca Games show.
-In summer 2008 he has been awarded the Personalità Ludica dell'Anno 2007 (Game Person of the Year 2007) prize.
+In summer 2008 he was awarded the Personalità Ludica dell'Anno 2007 (Game Person of the Year 2007) prize.